gustafnk/microservice-websites/index.md

 The timing on *when* to replace the innerHTML is quite important.
 We can't control how fast each service will respond, so if we're transcluding in a lot of different places the UI will initially change a lot, which is not a great user experience.
 From this perspective, we'd like to wait for all the requests to have been completed before changing the UI.
 On the other hand, if one service has a performance issue, all the other transclusions are blocked by that request.

-In `hinclude`'s synchronous mode, it waits 2.5 seconds (the default value, which can be configured) for all the requests to return before including the finished requests at that time.
+In hinclude's synchronous mode, it waits 2.5 seconds (the default value, which can be configured) for all the requests to return before including the finished requests at that time.
 The remaining requests are included when each return.
 In `hinclude`'s asynchronous mode, it includes responses as they arrive.

 <a name="refresh-resources"></a>